Angels of Iron

 Angels of Iron (Engel aus Eisen) is a 1981 German crime film directed by Thomas Brasch.
+Theatrically released in West Germany on 23 April 1981.
 It was entered into the 1981 Cannes Film Festival, but did not win at Cannes.
 Director Thomas Brasch won the Bavarian Film Award for Best Direction.

 Plot

 The black-and-white film dramatizes the true story of a Berlin gang of thieves led by juvenile Werner Gladow during the time of the Berlin Blockade and Airlift.
 Likening Occupied Germany to the Prohibition era United States, writer-director Brasch paints a sympathetic portrait of organized crime in Germany facilitated by demoralization, lawlessness, and anarchy until the 1949 foundation of East and West Germany brings the old "forces of order" (as they are called by Gladow's partner in crime, Gustav Völpel, who used to hang Nazi war criminals for the Allied occupation forces) back to the forefront as former Nazis regain their pre-1945 positions in both German states.

 When eventually these "forces of order" come back to power at the end of the Berlin Blockade, they crack down on the anarchic Gladow Gang.
 Gladow himself is sentenced to death for murder and executed by East Germany at the age of 18 in 1950.
 Although ex-Nazis offer Völpel a job in the new West-German police if he'll flee to West Berlin, he prefers to stay in an East-German prison until he dies in 1959.
 This is because Völpel feels freer in prison than inside any ordered society, just as he did before when the Nazis incarcerated him for refusing to fight for them during the Second World War.